S00189001/Project141/README.md

 ## Progress

 ### Week Four
+This week we have been studying on how to use the voxel foliage spawn system on different heights of a IQ noise map.
+After alot of trail and error we finally managed to get a basic terrain immplemented witch had different height spawners depending on the how high the land was above sea level.
+We then adjusted the spawners and turned off shadows for grass, flowers and small rocks to improve performance.
 ### Week Three

 Having completed our research and a lot of planning, we where ready to begin developing our game.
 Throughout the week, We have created a basic menu system, set-up the foundations and currently have working multiplayer using Steam services.